 Although you can see lanterns being launched all over the city the following places on this map of Chiang Mai will show you the more popular locations.

-Warning: Many countries around the world would not allow Yi Peng's lighting of lanterns in its current form due to fire regulations.
+Warning: Sky lanterns are made of flammable paper.
+Many countries around the world would not allow Yi Peng's lighting of lanterns in its current form due to fire regulations.
 Please take care when lighting a lantern and also of those around you.

 The primary reason to light a lantern is to offer respect to Buddha.
 Secondary reasons include the idea of letting go of bad things.